sted9000/blog/_posts/2019-01-21-Elevator-Math.md

 ME: "Grandpa you know you shouldn't leave the elevator on the first floor if you are trying to be nice.
 Usually you should leave it on the 3rd".

-GRANDPA: "I don't know many people carry their groceries back to the supermarket."
+GRANDPA: "I don't know many people who carry their groceries back to the supermarket."